Year 11 – Increasing Responsibilities

-The Mother Daughter Luncheon (Term 2, the Saturday prior to Mother’s Day) and Father Daughter Breakfast are a great way for parents and grandparents to spend quality time with their daughters at community events.
+The Mother Daughter Luncheon and Father Daughter Breakfast are a great way for parents and grandparents to spend quality time with their daughters at community events.

-At the Presentation Ball in November each year the girls are presented to the Head of School, in recognition of their achievement in attaining their final year within the School.
+At the Presentation Ball each year girls are recognised for their achievement in attaining their final year within the School.
 The girls receive their Seniors’ badge and are welcomed as Seniors for the following School year.
 This night is attended by students of Year 11, their parents and important persons in the lives of the girls.